qmacro/qmacro.github.io/src/posts/2024-01-22-accuracy-and-precision-in-language.md

 When the Web was growing up, a large part of the social infrastructure that emerged was a vast and loose collection of Web sites where folks published their thoughts.
 Updates.
 Articles.
 Short and long form prose.

 In doing this, they were logging their thoughts as time went by.
 For any given person doing this, you could go to read what they had to say, and it was usually presented in reverse chronological order.
-Moreover, you could subscribe to what they had to say via RSS (and latterly Atom) feeds, to have their updates come to you and presented in a reader.
+Moreover, you could subscribe to what they had to say via RSS (and latterly Atom) feeds, to have their updates come to you and presented in a so-called feed reader.

 These Web sites where folks logged their thoughts became known as _Web logs_.
-Then _Web logs_ soon became _Weblog_ in a sort of (but not quite) portmanteau.
+Then _Web log_ soon became _Weblog_ in a sort of (but not quite) portmanteau.
 Shortly after, _Weblog_ was often shortened to _'blog_, with a leading apostrophe to indicate letters had been omitted.

 And over time, just as it happened to _telephone_ -\> _'phone_ -\> _phone_ in the past, for example, even the leading apostrophe was dropped, resulting in just _blog_.